-Ligand efficiency indices can give an indication of the binding energy per heavy atom, per unit of molecular weight, or other unit, which can better identify drug candidates,^{10-14} such as those having a ΔG /NHA deeper than -0.24 kcal/ mol NHA, which has been described as a limit over which small molecules are able to disrupt protein-protein interfaces.14 Molecular weight lower than 500 g/mol and log P lower than 515 or molecular weight between 160 and 480 g/mol, in addition to log P between -0.4 and 5.6, and a number of heavy atoms between 20 and 7016 have also been proposed to be useful in the prediction of the pharmacokinetic drug-likeness of a compound.
+Ligand efficiency indices can give an indication of the binding energy per heavy atom, per unit of molecular weight, or other unit, which can better identify drug candidates, $^{10-14}$ such as those having a $\Delta G/NHA$ deeper than -0.24 kcal/mol·NHA which has been described as a limit over which small molecules are able to disrupt protein-protein interfaces. $^{14}$ Molecular weight lower than 500 g/mol, and $\log P$ lower than 5, $^{15}$ or molecular weight between 160 and 480 g/mol, in addition to $\log P$ between -0.4 and 5.6, and number of heavy atoms between 20 and 70, $^{16}$ have also been proposed to be useful to predict the pharmacokinetic drug-likeness of a compound.

-For the virtual screens, the libraries selected were the collection of known and approved small-molecule drugs obtained from the DrugBank,^{17,18} and the NCI diversity set.19 In addition, a set of 65 000 compounds from the ZINC database20 was screened with both Glide XP, version 4.5,21 and Autodock, version 4.0.22 The collection of compounds cover a diverse area of chemical space because they are from a variety of chemical vendors, in addition to a representative set created to cover ample molecular structure (NCI diversity set), as well as the large differences in structure observed in the drugs in use that were also included.
-The set of smallmolecule approved drugs was treated with LigPrep, version 2.1^{23} to generate all possible tautomers, ionization, and protonation states in a target pH of 7.0 \pm 2.0, as well as generating a limited amount of stereoisomers.
-The total size of the libraries was 67 768 compounds.
-Four known inhibitors were also employed, oseltamivir (1), zanamivir (2), peramivir (3), and DANA (4, 2-deoxy-2,3-dehydro-Nacetylneuraminic acid), as well as dimers and trimers of these to link several binding sites.
-All the Autodock calculations were carried out with the Chemomentum system,^{24-26} which uses UNICORE 6 middleware^{27,28} to provide a computer grid for distributed computing.
-This allowed us to achieve large parallelization of docking jobs by pooling available computer resources for distributed virtual screening.
+For the virtual screens, the libraries selected were the collection of known and approved small-molecule drugs obtained from the DrugBank, and the N.C.I. diversity set.
+In addition, a set of 65,000 compounds from the ZINC database was screened with both Glide XP v4.5, and Autodock v4.0.
+The collection of compounds cover a diverse area of chemical space, as they are from a variety of chemical vendors, in addition to a representative set created in order to cover ample molecular structure (N.C.I. diversity set), as well as the large differences in structure observed in the drugs in use that were also included.
+The set of small-molecule approved drugs was treated with LigPrep v2.1 to generate all possible tautomers, ionization and protonation states in a target pH of 7.0 +/- 2.0, as well as generating a limited amount of stereoisomers.
+The total size of the libraries was 67,768 compounds.
+Four known inhibitors were also employed: oseltamivir (1), zanamivir (2), peramivir (3), and DANA (4, 2-deoxy-2,3-dehydro-N-acetylneuraminic acid), as well as dimers and trimers of these in order to link several binding sites.
+All the Autodock calculations were carried out with the Chemomentum system,24-26 which uses UNICORE 6 middleware to provide a computer grid for distributed computing.
+This allowed achieving large parallelization of docking jobs by pooling available computer resources for distributed virtual screening.